Ielts Speaking Part 3 Topic Noise – A noisy place

-Well, I believe the majority of noise is generated by human activities.
+I’d say that the majority of noise is generated by human activities.
 As people are constantly on the move these days, traffic has probably become the largest source of noise pollution across the globe.
-Urban streets are filled with irritating blaring horns days and nights.
+Downtown streets in Hanoi, for instance, are filled with blaring horns day and night.
 Other major sources include building and commercial activities.
-Roaring sounds of heavy machinery and equipment on construction sites are just as annoying as loud speakers and stereo systems in bars, clubs or shopping malls.
-Apart from outdoor noise, people can also be tortured by indoor noise caused by inconsiderate neighbours who scream or play loud music at odd hours.
+Roaring sounds of machines on construction sites are just as irritating as deafening music in bars, clubs or shopping malls.
+Apart from outdoor noise, people can also be tortured by indoor noise caused by inconsiderate neighbors who scream or play loud music at odd hours.

-Firstly, there should be stricter legal punishments on offenders who cause noise above a certain limit.
-Another possible solution could be for the government to run campaigns on mass media to raise public awareness of noise pollution.
+I think it’s tough to eliminate all the noise together but there are some measures to alleviate noise pollution.
+Firstly, there should be harsher punishments on offenders who cause noise above a certain limit.
+Another possible solution could be for the government to run campaigns on mass media to raise public awareness of the devastating effects of noise pollution.
 Finally, it’s crucial to avoid side-by-side industrial and residential buildings in urban planning.

 Well, as I mentioned most noises are man-made so the more crowded a place is, the noisier it gets.
 Streets, shopping malls, bars, clubs and sport grounds in downtown areas are among the noisiest places on earth I believe.

 Definitely.
-As an ever-increasing number of people are migrating to urban areas in search of a better life, major cities in the world are becoming more and more crowed.
+As an ever-increasing number of people are migrating to urban areas in search of a better life, major cities in the world are becoming more and more crowded.
 Bustling metropolises such as Tokyo, Los Angeles and Bangkok are known as sleepless cities due to relentless commercial and social activities.
-Increasingly severe traffic congestion also contributes to the alarming rates of noise pollution.
+Increasingly severe traffic congestion also contributes to the prevalence of noise pollution.

 Well, that’s a tough question.
 It’s hard to guess but I don’t think noise pollution can get any worse.
 People are becoming increasingly concerned about this pressing problem and I believe future generations will take bold actions to tackle it effectively.
-With accelerating rate of technology advancement, it is completely possible to create more peaceful and tranquil urban neighbourhoods in the future.
+With the accelerating rate of technological advancement, it is completely possible to create more peaceful and tranquil urban neighborhoods in the future.